Rate Notice, July 1, 2020

 Not only does the cost of service analysis review the cost of purchased power, but it also highlights energy consumption trends.
 Historical trends reveal that residential energy consumption increased an average of 2.5% per year from 1992-2008, however, the trend stopped in 2009 and has been flatline since.

 With flatline growth, Central has begun looking at ways to stabilize income as well.
 One of the ways to do this is through a constant rate structure.
-Currently, Central’s residential rate contains a summer and winter component with different charges for the year.
+Prior to July 1, 2020, Central’s residential rate contains a summer and winter component with different charges for the year.

 In an effort to stabilize and simplify rates, the winter energy discount for rate classes 1, 4 and E4 will be removed.
 Currently, members enjoy a half cent discount per kWh during winter months (November-March).
 The removal of this discount will create one rate for the entire year, which will remain at $00.081 per kWh.

 The effect on a member’s electric bill will vary based on a member’s energy consumption.
 The average member who uses 1,435 kWh per month will see an annual average increase of $3.00 per month on the electric bill.

 Below is an example of the impact the removal of the winter rate discount will have for a member.